Markets end on flat note in highly choppy trade | Headlines

 - India

-In a highly volatile trade, equity benchmarks ended on a flat note on Wednesday amid unabated foreign fund outflows and a weak trend in index heavyweight Reliance Industries.
+In a highly volatile trade, equity benchmarks Sensex and Nifty ended on a flat note on Wednesday amid unabated foreign fund outflows and a weak trend in index heavyweight Reliance Industries.

 The broader NSE Nifty skidded 18.45 points or 0.10 per cent to end at 17,895.70.